 What’s Being Done – Issues with Current Mapping Methods

-Organizations, such as the Humanitarian Streetmap Team, visit these places and work on mapping them.
-However, these mapping systems can often be offline, and once the organizations have left the area- the data can quickly become out of date because keeping up-to-date maps has typically been too expensive and too time-demanding.
+Organizations, such as the Humanitarian Streetmap Team, visit these places and map them.
+However, these mapping systems are often offline, and once the organizations have left the area, the data can quickly become out of date because keeping up-to-date maps has typically been too expensive and too time-consuming.
 (But stick around to find out how that is changing!).

 There are also projects for locals and volunteers to contribute to and help map.
 OpenStreetMap is a tool for doing exactly that.
-Satellite imagery is analyzed and details are picked out to form a base map.
-On average for this tool, each time a volunteer uses it an area of less than 10km is mapped each time.
+Cartographers analyze satellite imagery and pick out details to form a base map.
+On average, for this tool, each time a volunteer uses it, they map an area of less than 10km.
 Locals can then pick out the buildings and mark them.

-Every contribution is welcomed, and the maps created have done incredible things, such as freeing people trapped in rubble after earthquakes and providing polio vaccines to children.
-Without these maps, these people would potentially not have been found and provided the aid required.
+Every contribution is welcome, and the maps created have done incredible things, such as freeing people trapped in rubble after earthquakes and providing polio vaccines to children.
+Without these maps, rescuers might not have found these people.

-Although these maps have made a real change, this method is not the most accurate or fast.
+Although these maps have made a real change, this method is not the most accurate or fastest.
 Relying on crowd-funded data is not efficient or accurate.
-What is needed is a systematic approach by one provider to map methodically.
+We need a systematic approach by one provider to map the areas methodically.

-There are organizations that are starting to do that, including Place (thisisplace.org).
+There are organizations that are starting to do that, including PLACE.
 They state:

 Our MISSION is to map the urban world in ultra-high resolution and make these maps open, reliable and accessible.